TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Can I provide more hardware for bamboo?
 =======================================

-Yes and no. We indeed consume quite some hardware to keep the TYPO3 core testing at a decent speed and we are always looking for more.
+Yes and no. We indeed consume quite some hardware to keep the TYPO3 Core  testing at a decent speed and we are always looking for more.
 Under normal operation, we currently consume 64 CPU's and half a terabyte of RAM.
 This is something.
 However, it is not trivial to help us: With the current system, we need root access to the host, a host needs 8 hardware CPU's with 64 GB of RAM, the